Heat exchange for oscillator strongly coupled to thermal bath: Model

 The protocol describes a process when the system and the bath, disconnected for $t<0$, are instantaneously coupled at $t=0$ and then instantaneously disconnected at $t=\tau$.
 The Hamiltonians of the uncoupled ($\gamma=0$) and coupled ($\gamma=1$) configurations are

-We assume that for $t<0$, when the system and bath are uncoupled, they and prepared in thermal equilibrium with temperatures $T_0$ and $T$, respectively.
-At $t=0^-$, i.e. just before the connection, the system and bath distributions are
+We assume that for $t<0$, when the system and the bath are uncoupled, they are prepared in thermal equilibrium with temperatures $T_0$ and $T$, respectively.
+At $t=0^-$, i. e. just before the connection, the distributions of the system and of the bath are